Cathedral of St. Bartholomew, Plzeň: 20th century

-In 1914 – 1920 a vast restoration of the church and the Sternberg Chapel took place under supervision of the architect Kamil Hilbert (1869-1933), who was also responsible for finishing the St. Vitus Cathedral in Prague.
+In 1914–1920 a vast restoration of the church and the Sternberg Chapel took place under supervision of the architect Kamil Hilbert (1869–1933), who was also responsible for finishing the St. Vitus Cathedral in Prague.
 The last reconstruction of the church up till now happened in 1987.
 The project for static securing of the church and the tower and also the repair of the roof cloak was made by the architect Šantavý.

-The Location and Architectural Description of the Cathedral
+Location and architectural description

-The Location
+Location

 The church is located on the northern side of the square, which is quite an unusual placing with regard to the era.
 In most of the planned established cities (not only in the western Czech Republic) the church was placed outside the square, next to the city rampart.
 The main reason for this was a much calmer and quieter atmosphere than the city market.

-Architectural Description
+Architectural description

-General Description
+General description

 The temple is designed as a hall church with main nave and two side aisles, with four bays and a two-tower bays on the western side.
 On the west is located the presbytery with two dome bays, closed on a polygonal with five sides of a dodecagon.
 The church is accessible with the main entrance in the western frontage, and with two side entrances with ante-rooms on the northern and southern side of the church.
 The sacristy is connected to the presbytery on the north, together with a palatal depository.
 On the southern side from the presbytery is situated the Sternberg Chapel.

 The cathedral is 58 m long, 30 m wide and 25 m tall.
 The church tower is 103 m tall and it is the tallest church tower in the Czech Republic.